 After the free trial period, you will automatically be charged the monthly price of the Spotify Premium plan you chose and the payment method you provided will automatically be charged that amount unless you cancel the subscription beforehand.

 If you continue the service, you can enjoy all the features as usual; but if you cancel the subscription, you’ll be back to the free plan as soon as the subscription expires.
 In other words, you’ll lose access to all the features restricted to premium users, including the songs you downloaded during your free trial.

 Even though you are a Spotify Premium subscriber, you don’t own any songs.
 What Spotify Premium offers is much like a rental service.
 The Spotify songs you downloaded for offline listening are not saved as local files on your computer.
 You should continuously pay the service to make the downloaded Spotify songs available for offline listening all the time.
 In a nutshell, you can’t keep playing the downloaded Spotify songs offline after cancelling the subscription, unless you find a way to download music from Spotify to your local computer within the free trial.

-Sidify is a popular music downloader to save Spotify songs, albums and playlists as MP3, AAC, WAV, FLAC or AIFF files on your local drive.
+Sidify is a popular music downloader to save Spotify songs, albums and playlists as MP3, AAC, WAV, FLAC, AIFF or ALAC files on your local drive.
 It works for both Spotify free and premium accounts.
 The major difference between Spotify free and premium users using Sidify is that Spotify Premium subscribers can get output audios in higher quality.